-DeepMind, the UK synthetic intelligence lab owned by Google, by chance gave the University of Oxford’s Computer Society £one hundred and five,520, according to a record in The Oxford Student newspaper.
+DeepMind, the UK synthetic intelligence lab owned by Google, gave the University of Oxford’s Computer Society £ 100 and five 520 by chance, according to a record in The Oxford Student newspaper.

 The society’s committee attempted to return the price range to DeepMind as soon as they realized their account was credited, but this was now not possible right away due to the dimensions of the deposit.

 The money has now been returned.
-However, it took approximately two weeks in keeping with the file, which states that the committee needed to interact in a prolonged technique with their banks.
+However, according to the file, it took approximately two weeks, as the committee needed to interact extensively with their banks.
 The agencies worried about the transaction.

 Edward Hart, the president of the Computer Society, said: “Accidents do manifest, and we’re thankful for the set-off and helpful support of DeepMind’s bills team and the University.”

-DeepMind has a near dating with Oxford, and it offers investment to Ph.D. and Masters stage college students that want it.
+DeepMind is in close dating with Oxford, and it offers investment to Ph.D. and Master’ s-stage college students who want it.
 Several of its employees also teach in college.